en

 Furisode Kimono

-This type of kimono has long sleeves and it is decorated with colored patterns that cover the whole garment.
+This type of Kimono has long sleeves and it is decorated with colored patterns that cover the whole garment.
 The longer the sleeve is, the more formal it is.
-This kimono is worn by unmarried women only for special occasions like school graduation or coming of age ceremony.
+This Kimono is worn by unmarried women only for special occasions like school graduation or coming of age ceremony.

 Tomesode – 留袖